eldursi/meter-reader-api/README.md

 # Meter Reader API

 A .NET Core API that accepts a CSV file to be uploaded, validated and stored in a SQL Server Database.
+Please find an example of the CSV at the root level (Meter_Reading.csv).